Tim-Tadj/manim-windows-setup/README.md

 ```terminal
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
 ```
-If these commands dont work this means your domain administrator is using the "Turn on Script Execution" group policy, you will not be able to change your execution policy at all.
-And you will need admin privlages to change the execution policy.
+If these commands don't work this means your domain administrator is using the "Turn on Script Execution" group policy, you will not be able to change your execution policy at all.
+And you will need admin privileges to change the execution policy.

 ## Running Installation scripts